-Although the Council has already approved some of these as part of the Council Tax budget setting process (report 65/16 (as amended) to the special budget meeting on 18 February 2016 refers) those already approved are however included in summary form in Table 1 of Annex D for completeness.
+Although the Council has already approved some of these as part of the Council Tax budget setting process (report 65/18 to the special budget meeting on 15 February 2018 refers) those already approved are however included in summary form in Table 1 of Annex D for completeness.

-Members are however asked to approve the Treasury Indicators for 2016/17 to 2018/19 contained in Table 2 of Annex D and the Upper and Lower Limits in Table 3 of Annex D in compliance with the Treasury Management Code of Practice.
+Members are however asked to approve the Treasury Indicators for 2018/19 to 2020/21 contained in Table 2 of Annex D and the Upper and Lower Limits in Table 3 of Annex D in compliance with the Treasury Management Code of Practice.
 A brief description of each Treasury Indicator to be approved and its purpose is provided in the Annex.